company-lol/flipdot-server/README.md

 This will push a numpy array to your api endpoint that has a pixel in the top left and a pixel in the bottom right.

+## Utilities

+I will create some utility scripts that can use this API.
+I am thinking about making:

+* Clock - A simple clock that is cron based that pings the API on the minute to display a clock
+* MQTT Text renderer - a simple mqtt listener that posts a payload to the sign
+* Image renderer - a way to render images

+## Help out

+I would love a solid code review of the server `app.py` and some help making sure my async code works. ;)